SNARKChain: Proof-of-Useful-Work Blockchain Consensus with General-Purpose SNARK Marketplace: Introduction

 \section{Introduction}

 Permissionless blockchain systems rely on consensus protocols to provide agreement among mutually distrusting nodes.
 The first and still one of the most popular blockchain consensus protocols is Proof of Work (PoW)~\cite{bitcoin}.
 PoW secures the network from Sybil attacks by requiring the nodes that participate in consensus to solve computationally intensive puzzles, such as finding a particular hash~\cite{bitcoin}, solving memory-hard problems~\cite{scrypt}, or completing randomized computational tasks~\cite{primecoin}.
-The results of these puzzles typically do not have any use outside the consensus protocol, which causes this protocol to be labeled as wasteful and environmentally unfriendly.
-Some estimates suggest that Bitcoin mining alone may be responsible for 65.4 megatonnes of CO\textsubscript{2} emitted per year, which is comparable to the country-level emissions of Greece~\cite{carbon-footprint}.
+The results of these puzzles typically do not have any use outside the consensus protocol, which leads to this protocol being labeled as wasteful and environmentally harmful.
+Some reports~\cite{carbon-footprint} suggest that Bitcoin alone may be responsible for 65.4 megatonnes of CO\textsubscript{2} emitted per year, which is comparable to the country-level emissions of Greece.

 To justify the energy consumption of PoW, the community has proposed puzzles that deliver value beyond securing the consensus protocol, with notable examples including Cunningham chains~\cite{primecoin}, Cuckoo cycles~\cite{aeternity}, DNA sequence alignment~\cite{coinami}, and deep learning model training~\cite{coinai}.
 Protocols incorporating such useful computational puzzles are known as Proof of Useful Work (PoUW) protocols.
-These protocols have not yet gained significant traction in the blockchain space, mainly due to the challenges in designing meaningful tasks that meet the core PoW requirements, such as the verifiability of solutions, adjustable hardness, the prevention of replay attacks of the solutions (freshness property), and chain integrity embedding~\cite{pouw,useless-work}.
+These protocols have not yet gained significant traction in the blockchain space, mainly due to the challenges in designing meaningful tasks that meet the core PoW requirements, such as the verifiability of solutions, adjustable hardness, solution replay attack resistance (freshness), and chain integrity embedding~\cite{pouw,useless-work}.

-Zero-knowledge Succinct Non-interactive Arguments of Knowledge (zk-SNARKs)~\cite{snark} are a powerful cryptographic tool that enables verifiable computation and privacy preservation by allowing a prover to convince a verifier of the truth of a statement with no interaction nor revealing underlying data.
+Zero-knowledge Succinct Non-interactive Arguments of Knowledge (zk-SNARKs)~\cite{snark} are a powerful cryptographic tool that enables verifiable computation and privacy preservation by allowing a prover to convince a verifier of the truth of a statement with no interaction and without revealing the underlying data.

 However, their usability is hindered by the fact that generating zk-SNARKs is both computationally and memory intensive, often requiring tens of gigabytes of RAM and taking tens of minutes even on high-end hardware, making them impractical to compute on resource-constrained devices.
 To address this, various off-chain proof generation frameworks and marketplaces have been proposed, allowing users to delegate proof generation to external providers.
 These solutions can be broadly grouped as (a) \textbf{centralized}~\cite{centralized-snark} and \textbf{decentralized}~\cite{nil-proof-market,risc-zero-bonsai}, depending on whether a trusted operator manages task allocation and payments or whether matching is achieved through a peer-to-peer protocol, and (b) those that operate at the \textbf{application layer}~\cite{mina-snarketplace}, where proof outsourcing is an optional service, or those that are embedded at the \textbf{consensus layer}, where proof generation is inseparable from maintaining the blockchain’s security.